For this edition of Classic Steel, we are going to take a look back at Honda’s first water-cooled Open bike, the mighty 1985 CR500R.

 Today, the 500cc two-strokes are things of legend.
 A hairy-chested throwback to an era when men were men and bikes were brutes.
 Just starting one of these beasts could be an ordeal and dealing with their abrupt power delivery, mind-numbing vibration, and eye-watering acceleration was more than enough to scare most riders back to the 250 class.

 In 1985, it took a talented rider like Jim “Hollywood” Holley to harness the power of the mighty CR500R.
 Even today, this machine is revered (and feared) for its incredibly strong powerband.
-Honda would spend the next twenty-one years smoothing, polishing and refining the power from this 491cc brute.
+Honda would spend the next sixteen years smoothing, polishing, and refining the power from this 491cc brute.
 Photo Credit: Dirt Bike

 In 1984, no machine in motocross embodied this terrifying proposition more than Honda’s CR500R.
 This air-cooled beast was impossible to start, impossible to jet, and nearly impossible to ride.
 For Honda aficionados, this came as quite a surprise after their world-beating 1983 offering had dominated the standings.
 The ’83 CR480R had been light (lighter than many of the other brand’s 250s), sharp handling, quasar fast, and brutally effective.
 For 1984, Honda had thrown all of that out the window with an all-new Open class machine.
 The redesigned CR500R was bigger, badder, and just plain worse in nearly every way.